cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 ## <a id="FileStruct"></a> Configuration file structure

 The file is basically a single Yaml Document (documents are delineated/separated by lines with three dashes "---");
-leading empty documents are ignored
+leading empty documents are ignored (a document with comment lines is NOT ignored).

-(note: the behaviour when more than one remaining document exists has not been tested).
+Note: the behaviour when more than one remaining document exists has not been tested.

-Line comments (lines starting with a Pound Sign "#") are allowed any place (and ignored) in the remaining single document.
+In the final remaining single document, comment lines (lines starting with a Pound Sign "#") are allowed any place (and ignored)!.

 <small>[back to TOC](#TOC)</small>